To verify and debug the Bluetooth stack, use the tools provided in AOSP and the Bluetooth Special Interest Group's (SIG) tests.

 Test and verify

-To test the Bluetooth stack, AOSP provides a mix of unit tests, CTS tests, and tools for the Bluetooth Profile Tuning Suite.
+To test the Bluetooth stack, AOSP provides a mix of unit tests, CTS tests, and tools for the Bluetooth Profile Tuning Suite (PTS).

 Unit tests in AOSP